snomfake/bspwm-dotfiles/README.md

 > Modify the `install.sh` file before installation and customize it to your pc

 > [!NOTE]
-> Modify the `install.sh` file before installation and customize it to your pc
 > Also see <a href="https://github.com/snomfake/nvim-config.git">Nvim Config</a>